Local LLM speed used to be a hardware conversation.

 Now the inference layer is getting interesting again.

 ngram speculation makes boring repeated text cheap.
 MTP gives models like Qwen3.6 a native way to draft ahead.
-TurboQuant gives long-context setups more breathing room.
-Together, they point at a local-agent stack that is much faster without abandoning model quality.
+DFlash-style drafters push speculation into a more configurable runtime layer.
+TurboQuant and TCQ give long-context setups more breathing room.
+Together, they point at a local-agent stack that is much faster without automatically abandoning model quality.

 The mistake is treating this as one magic flag.